Erwin von Witzleben: Trial and death

 Witzleben was put to death the same day at Plötzensee Prison in Berlin.
-By Hitler's direct orders, he was hanged from a meat hook with a thin hemp rope, often mistakenly reported as a piano wire, and the execution was filmed, with the footage since lost.
+By Hitler's direct orders he was hanged from a meat hook with a thin hemp rope, often mistakenly reported as a piano wire, and the execution was filmed, though the footage has since been lost.

-Following his execution for treason his family was stripped of pension claims and subsequently lived in poverty well into the post-war years.
+Following his execution for treason, his family was stripped of pension claims and subsequently lived in poverty well into the post-war years.